application-dev-tsb/notes-browser-technology/Bootstrap/README.md

-# Bootstrap: HTML/CSS Library for Responsive Application
+# Bootstrap: HTML/CSS Library for Responsive Applications
+Bootstrap encourages the use of regular HTML with emphasis on accessibility and mobile-readiness

 ## Layout
 ### Containers